mdjkenna/GraphStateMachine/README.md

 <details>
 <summary>Handling Before Incoming and Outgoing transitions</summary>

-GraphStateMachine provides two types of handlers that allow you to execute custom logic at specific points during state transitions: `BeforeVisitHandler` and `OutgoingTransitionHandler`.
-These handlers give you fine-grained control over the state machine's behavior and enable you to implement complex logic within your state transitions.
+GraphStateMachine provides `BeforeVisitHandler` and `OutgoingTransitionHandler` to execute custom logic at specific points during state transitions.

 #### BeforeVisitHandler - Before Arriving

-`BeforeVisitHandler` executes custom logic immediately before arriving at a vertex - that is, before a vertex is visited and before that vertex is published as the current state.
-This handler is invoked when the state machine is about to transition to a new vertex.
-It is particularly useful for performing setup operations, validating preconditions, or executing custom logic before arriving at the new state.
+`BeforeVisitHandler` executes logic immediately before a vertex is visited and published as the current state.
+It is useful for setup operations or validating preconditions before the new state is officially reached.

 ```kotlin
 addVertex(loadingState) {